 Utah is a paradise for outdoor enthusiasts and history buffs alike.
 Whether you come for the greatest snow on earth or to take a summer whitewater rafting trip, Utah offers a variety of landscapes and climates.
 Follow the pioneer trails of the rugged wilderness, visit Old West outlaw hideouts, ski at more than a dozen winter resorts, and climb red rock canyons.
 Utah has everything but the ocean!

-With more than forty state parks, seven national monuments, twenty-nine scenic byways, and a wealth of pioneer history, you are sure to find something to thrill you on your trip to Utah.
-See Utah’s famous attractions and lesser-known, yet “worth-a-visit” sites in this beautiful state.
+With more than forty state parks, seven national monuments, twenty-nine scenic byways, and a wealth of pioneer history, you will surely find something to thrill you on your trip to Utah.
+See Utah’s famous attractions and lesser-known yet “worth-a-visit” sites in this beautiful state.

 Enjoy your travels in Utah, and welcome to the Legends of the Beehive State.